Changing policy, Y Combinator cuts its pro rata stake and makes investments case-by-case – TechCrunch

 The company began a policy of investing in every seed and Series A round for its portfolio companies back in 2015.

-Since then, it has taken a 7% stake in every company which raised a priced seed and Series A round, investing in over 300 Y Combinator companies over nearly 500 rounds.
+Since then, it has taken a 7% stake in every company that raised a priced seed and Series A round, investing in more than 300 Y Combinator companies over nearly 500 rounds.

-Under its new policy, the accelerator is reducing its investment size from 7 percent to 4 percent and is only investing on a case-by-case basis going forward.
+Under its new policy, the accelerator is reducing its investment size from 7% to 4% and is only investing on a case-by-case basis going forward.

 The reason for the change is that the number of companies in its portfolio has gotten too large for it to invest and some of the limited partners who back the accelerator’s operations are balking at making commitments to the pro rata investment program.

-“We have significantly exceeded the funds we raised for pro ratas, and the investors who support YC do not have the appetite to fund the pro rata program at the same scale,” the accelerator wrote in a post seen by TechCrunch .
+“We have significantly exceeded the funds we raised for pro ratas, and the investors who support YC do not have the appetite to fund the pro rata program at the same scale,” the accelerator wrote in a post seen by TechCrunch.
 “In addition, processing hundreds of follow-on rounds per year has created significant operational complexities for YC that we did not anticipate.
 Said simply, investing in every round for every YC company requires more capital than we want to raise and manage.
 We always tell startups to stay small and manage their budgets carefully.
 In this instance, we failed to follow our own advice.”

 For entrepreneurs who take investments from the accelerator, the change is pretty significant.
 On the accelerator’s internal messaging board they worried about the potential optics of having the accelerator not make a follow-on commitment.